saliq5/PathFinder-Shortest_Path_in_Obstacle_Environments/README.md

 planning, we plan to implement Conflict-Based Search (CBS), a specialized algorithm that focuses on resolving conflicts and achieving efficient coordination among multiple agents in dynamic environments.
-This addition will allow us to explore the feasibility and effectiveness of CBS in solving the multiagent path planning problem.
+This addition will allow us to explore the feasibility and effectiveness of CBS in solving the multiagent path planning problem.
 Through our implementation and analysis of these various meta-heuristic approaches, we aim to gain insights into their strengths, limitations, and potential applications for solving path-planning problems in obstaclerich environments